 The Bodhisatta was once a wealthy man.
-A man in the city had raised his dog on rice, so he grew fat.
+A man in the city had raised his dog on rice, so he grew fat and content.
 A villager bought the dog and took him home, tying him up in his hut.
-The Bodhisatta had been in the forest doing some errands, and when he saw the dog he told him to stop being a fool and chew through his leash and escape.
+The Bodhisatta had been in the forest doing some errands, and when he saw the dog, he told him to stop being a fool and chew through his leash and escape.
 The dog answered that he wasn’t dumb, he was just waiting for the right time.
 That night, when everyone was asleep, the dog gnawed himself free and returned to his original master’s home with great happiness.

 In the Lifetime of the Buddha